MTES-MCT/monitorfish/frontend/puppeteer/README.md

 > The `monitorenv-app` docker image version used in `docker-compose.yml` and `docker-compose.dev.yml` is the version with stabilized Mission APIs.

 To run `puppeteer` multi-windows tests:
-1. In a first terminal, execute `make run-backend-for-puppeteer`.
+1. In a first terminal, execute `make run-back-for-puppeteer`.
-2. In a second terminal, execute `make run-frontend-for-puppeteer`.
+2. In a second terminal, execute `make run-front-for-puppeteer`.
 3. In a third terminal, execute `cd frontend && npm run test:multi-windows:open` to execute tests.